Semantic search

 Sound artist Hannah Kemp-Welch presents aspects of her research into Sound Arts Practice, including exploring the role of listening as a social art practice and the tensions around participation, ownership and representation in socially engaged art.

-For this SHIFT film, Kemp-Welch presents key aspects of her doctoral research at University of the Arts London at the Creative Research into Sound Arts Practice centre at London College of Communication.
+For this SHIFT film, Kemp-Welch presents key aspects of her doctoral research at the Creative Research into Sound Arts Practice centre (CRiSAP) at University of the Arts London.

 She explores the potential of ‘distributed’ or ‘collective’ listening practices to create space for true co-production in social art practice as well as the idea of listening itself as an artistic practice.